SalmonSeasoning/DirectBot2.1/README.md

 # Database
 Okay, this is not required, but basically in the config object at the top of the script, there will be inputs for database information in case you want to add one.
 ```
+database:
-database: {
+{
   dbhost: '',
   dbuser: '',
   dbpass: '',
   dbname: '',
   requireConnection: false
 }
   ```
-  requireConnection is just a bool that decides whether or not to allow the script to start up without an active Database connection.
+  requireConnection is just a bool that decides whether or not to allow the script to start up without an active database connection.
 This whole database feature is still a work in progress if you haven't read the Custom Commands section.
 If for some reason, the main repository is not working, go try out the stable version in Releases.